arrowtype/typelab-2021/README.md

 chmod +x example-source/*.sh
 ```

 (Cautionary note: You should be confident in what shell scripts do before giving them permissions and running them.
-Like Python or many other types of code, they have a lot of power and could mess up your computer by deleting files, taking up too many resources, using your GPU for crypto-mining, etc etc.)
+Like Python or many other types of code, they have a lot of power and could mess up your computer by deleting files, taking up too many resources, using your GPU for crypto-mining, etc.)

 ### Build